-Besides being Australia’s largest city, Sydney is also its most visited and, contrary to popular belief, it is not the country’s capital!
+Besides being Australia’s largest city, Sydney is also the most visited and, contrary to popular belief, it is not the country’s capital!
 Sydney has an incredible variety of attractions and sights to see and, while Sydney can be pricey, its great outdoors, stunning scenery, and a few attractions are free.
 So when you find yourself in his great city on a tight budget, here are some Sydney travel tips that involve free things you can do:

 The Rocks is the most historic part of Sydney with many narrow laneways, fine colonial buildings, maritime past, sandstone churches and Australia’s oldest pubs.
 The Lord Nelson brews its own beers and is well worth a refreshing stop.
 There are traces of Sydney’s original hospital, plumbing and Tank Stream (the first fresh water source) around the area.
 With weekend markets and street entertainment, The Rocks is a good place to see.